shrishtibisht/CodSoft/README.md

 **Acknowledgments**

 # Overview
-This repository showcases the work completed during my CodSoft internship, which involved various machine learning tasks aimed at solving real-world problems.
-The tasks required using Python and machine learning libraries like Pandas, NumPy, Scikit-learn, and Matplotlib.

-# **Task 1: Titanic Survival Prediction**
-Objective: Predict whether a passenger survived or not based on features such as age, gender, class, and fare.

-Dataset: Titanic dataset from Kaggle.

-Approach:

-Data preprocessing involved handling missing values in the Age and Embarked columns and encoding categorical variables like Sex and Embarked.

-I used Logistic Regression and Random Forest models to build a classification model.

-The models were evaluated using accuracy metrics, with 81% accuracy on training data and 79% accuracy on test data.

-This task helped me develop a strong understanding of classification problems and how to handle common challenges such as missing data and feature encoding.
+This project focuses on predicting the survival of passengers aboard the RMS Titanic using machine learning techniques.
+By analyzing various features such as age, gender, and ticket class, the model aims to uncover patterns that influenced survival outcomes.
+The objective is to apply data science methodologies to a historical dataset, enhancing understanding of classification problems and model evaluation.

 # Technologies Used
 Python (Primary Language)